 This is not to say that the decision to report a matter should be taken hastily.
 Particularly where self-reporting a breach of laws or regulations, caution should be exercised in framing the report.
 The potential for reports to contain damaging admissions and be used in actions against the company should be kept in mind.

-There a number of categories of reporting obligations that tend to arise and require consideration and advice where an internal investigation identifies potentially criminal conduct.
+There are a number of categories of reporting obligations that tend to arise and require consideration and advice where an internal investigation identifies potentially criminal conduct.
 These include the following:

-doing has on the business.
+- Listed companies may have market disclosure obligations in certain circumstances depending on the impact the wrongdoing has on the business.
 For instance, companies listed on a US exchange will be required to disclose material adverse developments.
 A finding that serious wrongdoing has occurred that renders the company’s publicly reported results materially inaccurate would be required to be disclosed.

 Companies will need to consider carefully where it may have reporting obligations.
 This will not necessarily be limited to those jurisdictions in which the relevant conduct took place.
-For instance, any obligations to regulators in the company’s home jurisdiction should be considered as well as any jurisdictions where the business may be impacted by the relevant conduct.13
+For instance, any obligations to regulators in the company’s home jurisdiction should be considered as well as any jurisdictions where the business may be impacted by the relevant conduct.

-An example of a very broad reporting obligation which may be unexpectedly triggered is found in Singaporean legislation.14 The act imposes an obligation to file a suspicious transaction report where any person or corporate located in Singapore, as a result of business activities, has knowledge or a suspicion that any property may be connected to criminal activity.
+An example of a very broad reporting obligation that may be unexpectedly triggered is found in Singaporean legislation.
+The act imposes an obligation to file a suspicious transaction report where any person or corporate located in Singapore, as a result of business activities, has knowledge or a suspicion that any property may be connected to criminal activity.
 Neither the property nor the crime is required to have any connection with Singapore.